Table of Contents

 - VI Slice is a new program that establishes secondary gap financing for first-time eligible moderate-income households purchasing or constructing a home.

-- This program is designed to establish opportunities which may increase homeownership rates amongst moderate-income households here in the U.S. Virgin Islands.
+- This program is designed to create opportunities which may increase homeownership rates amongst moderate-income households here in the U.S. Virgin Islands.
 Applicant must be a first-time homeowner.

 - Gap financing assistance will provide supplemental funding to clients in an effort of bridging the “Gap” between the overall project cost and the amount secured through a primary lender.